-- Student Development will contact the missing student's emergency contact once it has been determined that the student is missing. - The Department of Campus Safety will be the liaison with law enforcement authorities once the student is determined missing. - Campus Safety will liaison between law enforcement authorities, Student Development, and the student's family until the student is located. - The Director of Campus Safety will provide an update to the University's President, Director Operations Officer/ Provost, Vice President of Campus Operations, and Dean of Students on all missing student incidents when law enforcement authorities have been notified.
+- Student Development will contact the missing student's emergency contact once it has been determined that the student is missing. - The Department of Campus Safety will be the liaison with law enforcement authorities once the student is determined missing. - Campus Safety will liaison between law enforcement authorities, Student Development, and the student's family until the student is located. - The Director of Campus Safety will provide an update to the University's President, COO, Vice President of Academics, Vice President of Campus Operations, and Dean of Students on all missing student incidents when law enforcement authorities have been notified.